freedomofpress/securedrop-client/app/README.md

 The production environment (`pnpm start`) will attempt to use a proxy VM.

-The VM in which you are running the app must have RPC policy access to the proxy VM.
+The VM in which you are running the Inbox must have RPC policy access to the proxy VM.
 When using `sd-proxy`, this is configured in `dom0` in the file `/etc/qubes/policy.d/31-securedrop-workstation.policy`.

 ## License

 AGPL-3.0-or-later

-## Contributing

-This is pre-alpha software under active development.
-Please refer to the main SecureDrop project documentation for contribution guidelines.